rodrimafra/sabora-app/README.md

 ## Mobile App (Expo)

-The mobile client lives in `mobile/` and calls the backend endpoint.
+The Sabora mobile client lives in `mobile/` and calls the backend endpoint.

 Setup: